NoroffFEU/development-platforms/src/content/docs/ai-assistant/claude-ai-case-study.md

 ## Brief History

-- 2021: Anthropic is founded by ex OpenAi-employees.
+- 2021: Anthropic is founded by ex OpenAi-employees, most notably the siblings Daniela Amodei and Dario Amodei.
 - 2023: Claude, the initial version of the language model was released in March(2 version, Claude and Claude instant).
 - 2023: In July, Claude 2 was released.
 More tokens, as well as extra abilities regarding reading, summarizing and assisting with tasks from PDF and other documents was included.
 - 2024: Claude 2.1 was released in January.
 They doubled the number of tokens Claude was able to handle, as well as decreased the likelihood of false statements.